WestDRI/julia/content/2022_modules/13_jl_arrays.md

 ## Indexing

-As in other mathematically oriented languages such as R, Julia starts indexing at `1`. <br>
+As in other mathematically oriented languages such as R, Julia starts indexing at `1`.

 Indexing is done with square brackets:

 ``` julia